 - Diablo Trust was legally incorporated as a 501(c)(3) non-profit organization in 1998 under the name Diablo Canyon Group.

-- Board of Directors (alphabetically, 2015): Norm Lowe, Diana Kessler, Kit Metzger, Bob Prosser, Judy Prosser, Jill Rundall, Thomas Sisk, Bill Towler, Norm Wallen, Stephen Williams
+- Board of Directors (alphabetically, 2017): Norm Lowe, Diana Kessler, Kit Metzger, Ellen Parish, Bob Prosser, Judy Prosser, Bill Towler, Norm Wallen, Stephen Williams

 - Diablo Trust is not a membership organization, and no fees are attached to participation.
 All are welcome to attend meetings and functions, and may be included on the mailing list by request.

 - Funding is through donations, fundraising events, and grants for operations and special projects.
 Volunteer labor is provided by many participants for events and land projects.

 - Committees or working groups (listed below) are formed as needed to work on goal areas and special projects and issues.